tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal_reviewer1.md

 > <cite>R1</cite>: Theorem 1 seems to be trivial as it elaborates on the (nonlinear) coupling of passive systems (damped mass-spring systems), which is always passive since it does not “produce” any energy and thus, is inherently stable.
 (Same for Theorem 2).
 In this sense, the theoretical contribution seems limited.
 Is there anything I missed?

-We thank the Reviewer for their question and for allowing us to further elaborate on this topic.
+We thank the Reviewer for their question and for allowing us to elaborate further on this topic.
 In short, we differ with the Reviewer's technical arguments, and, consequently, with their conclusions on the triviality of Theorem 1.
 In essence, we recognize that the Reviewer's arguments are well funded in the context of port-Hamiltonian theory.
 However, substantial extra properties/assumptions are needed to yield to the Reviewer's conclusion.
-Thus, the PH way of proving Theorem 1 would be an interesting and proper one, but it would definitely not result in the trivial proof the Reviewer is hinting at.
+Thus, the PH way of proving Theorem 1 would be interesting and proper, but it would definitely not result in the trivial proof the Reviewer is hinting at.
 More precisely, we point out two main points of technical disagreement, which we list below.

 ### (A): Passivity does not imply Stability
 Passivity, even in the scalar case, does not imply (global) stability.
 Additional assumptions on the (global) convexity of the energy landscape are needed, which would be hard to impose.
-As a trivial counter example, think of a damped mass placed on the top of an infinite hill.
+As a trivial counterexample, think of a damped mass placed atop an infinite hill.
-To further illustrate this point, we propose two simple passive-but-not-globally-stable CONs, that deviate slightly from the assumptions in Theorem 1 and 2.
+To further illustrate this point, we propose two simple passive-but-not-globally-stable CONs that deviate slightly from the assumptions in Theorem 1 and 2.

 1. Take a passive CON as stated in Eq.
 (2) in the scalar case with $K=1$ and $D=0.4$.
 Conflicting with the assumptions in Theorem 1, we select $W=-5$.
 Now, depending on the choice of $b$, this scalar system either has 1, 2, or 3 equilibria (see Fig. R1 in global response).
-All global stability guarantees are lost if the system has more than one attractor.
+All global stability guarantees are lost if the system has multiple attractors.
 2. We study a scalar CON with $K=-1$, positive damping $D=0.4$, and $W = 0$, $b=0$ resulting in the EOM $\ddot{x} + K x + D \dot{x} = \tau$.
 We take the passive output $o = \dot{x}$, and we prove passivity according to Def.
 6.3 (Khalil, 2001) using the storage function $V(x) = K x^2 + \dot{x}^2$: $\dot{V}(x, \tau) = \tau \dot{x} - D \dot{x}^2 \leq \tau o. $
 However, this system is unstable, as it can be easily assessed by looking at the linearization at the equilibrium.
 Fig. R2 reports the globally repulsive vector field, which exhibits a single unstable equilibrium at the origin.